ncjaz/datalens/src/review_and_plan/event_hub.md

 - Replacing Qt signals for local widget wiring (signals remain the right tool for intra-widget interactions).
 - Streaming large/high-rate payloads (e.g. video frames) through the hub.
 Use dedicated streaming/buffering/IPC primitives for that.
 - Making every subscriber run "in parallel by default".
 That is unsafe for Qt and creates nondeterministic race conditions.
+- Cross-plugin imports.
+Plugins should integrate via core-owned systems (events, capabilities, commands/requests), not by importing each other's code.

 ## Design (high-level)